danvinn/AC-Motor-Controller/README.md

 The circuit regulates a maximum power of 1200W at 240V (max.
 5A).
 A jumper wire must be soldered to specify whether the circuit runs on US or UK mains voltage; we configured it for US mains voltage at 120V and 60 Hz.

 ---

-Replace `path/to/your/image1.png` and `path/to/your/image2.png` with the actual paths to your .png files.
-Let me know if you need anything else!